molevolworkshop/molevolworkshop.github.io/software/jetstream2.md

 ssh jet
 ~~~~~~

-## Creating a new instance
+## Creating the instance to be used as the master image

 To create a new instance, click the red Create button in the upper right corner of Exosphere.
-Note that one only needs to create a new instance this way in order to set up a virtual machine to serve as an image.
-After that point, it makes more sense to use the command line tools to create bunches of instances from that image.

 I used the **Ubuntu 20_04 (latest)** image source and specified **MOLE_2022_image_basis** as the name.
 I chose **m3.small** as the flavor, **20 GB** root disk size (default for selected flavor), **1** for number of instances, **no** for enable web desktop, and **Show** for Advanced Options.